A manifesto

 Three tests

-Identity.
+Continuity.
 Does the tool know that the payments service today is the same thing as the payments service last Tuesday, independent of where any layout happens to draw it, so that returning to it twice is a comparison and not a coincidence?

-Neighborhood.
+Proximity.
 Does standing at a node scope the view and the data by itself, with what counts as near already in frame, no filter written, no filter babysat?

-Session.
+Memory.
 Does your position, and what you have already ruled out, survive navigation, persist across the incident, and remain readable by the machine partner working beside you?

 Pass all three and the tool is spatial in the sense meant here, even if it renders as text.
 Fail them and it is flat, however many dimensions it draws.
 By these tests the prettiest 3D flythrough ever demoed is flat, and that is the point.